briangonzalez/underscore-template-fetcher/README.md

 ````

+### Dependencies

+Depends on underscore.js and jQuery.

 ### Testing

-You can run the test suite by running "grunt server" then pointing your browser at [localhost:8000/test.html](localhost:8000/test.html).
+You can run the test suite by running `grunt server` then pointing your browser at [localhost:8000/test.html](localhost:8000/test.html).